-All current or former students returning from an approved extended period away from CUSOM, such as a Leave of Absence or an offer to repeat an academic year, must notify CUSOM in writing of any Offenses, including deferred adjudications, at least sixty (60) days prior to the anticipated return date.
-An Offense occurring less than sixty (60) days prior to the anticipated return date must be reported to the Director of Student Affairs within 24 hours of the Offense.
+All current or former students returning from an approved extended period away from CUSOM, such as a Leave of Absence or an offer to repeat an academic year, must notify CUSOM in writing of any Offenses, including any conduct which may be considered a violation of the Student Professionalism and Ethics Standards (Section 6.7.2), Honor Code (Section 6.7.3), or the Code of Misconduct (Section 6.7.4) at least sixty (60) days prior to the anticipated return date.
+An Offense occurring less than sixty (60) days prior to the anticipated return date must be reported to the Executive Director of Student Affairs within 24 hours of the Offense.
 Non-disclosure or falsification of any information related to an Offense may result in the revocation of the offer to return to CUSOM, or if already returned to CUSOM, referral to the APPS Committee for possible sanctions up to, and including, dismissal from the program.